steelhead99x/weather-mcp-kd/README.md

 # Weather Agent KD

-A TypeScript weather agent and tooling suite featuring:
-- Weather lookup via the U.S. National Weather Service (Weather.gov) using ZIP code or coordinates
-- Optional Anthropic-powered weather prompt generation in multiple tones
-- Text-to-Speech (TTS) via Deepgram and Cartesia (WS preferred with REST fallback)
-- Basic Speech-to-Text (STT) test via Deepgram (Cartesia placeholder)
+A TypeScript project that demonstrates a weather-focused agent built with Mastra.
+It includes:
+- A Mastra Agent that can call a weather tool
+- A weather tool that fetches forecasts from api.weather.gov (via ZIP geocoding from Zippopotam.us)
-- An experimental MCP server exposing a weather tool
+- An MCP server exposing the same weather tool
+- Several test scripts (agent, TTS, STT, etc.)

-This README reflects the current codebase and package.json scripts.
+This README is freshly written to reflect the current codebase and package.json scripts as of 2025-09-20.

 ## Requirements
-- Node.js 18.18 or newer (provides global fetch and ESM)
+- Node.js 20+ (required by package engines)
 - npm 9+ recommended

 ## Install